vectordotdev/vector/CONTRIBUTING.md

 Not all of the answers need to be a hard "no", but we should think about the likelihood that any "yes" would lead to false negatives and balance that against the usefulness of the check as a whole for finding problems.
-Because we have the option to disable individual healthchecks, there's an escape hatch for users that fall into a false negative circumstance.
+Because we have the option to disable individual health checks, there's an escape hatch for users that fall into a false negative circumstance.
 Our goal should be to minimize the likelihood of users needing to pull that lever while still making a good effort to detect common problems.